se7enack/liquibase-project/README.md

 brew install liquibase
 ```

-##### Edit liquibase.properties to point to correct path of mysql-connector-j-8.2.0.jar and change password if you so wish.
+##### Edit liquibase.properties to point to correct path of mysql-connector-j-8.2.0.jar and change password to match Dockerfile

 ## Create mysql endpoint
 ```bash